#BloggerProblem 101: struggling to explain blogging to non-bloggers.

-Last year, my blog and social media skills got me noticed by a Dubai-based airline, and I was invited out for an interview.
+In 2015, my blog and social media skills got me noticed by a Dubai-based airline, and I was invited out for an interview.
 Did I want to join their marketing team?
 Had I never started my blog, I wouldn’t have had the skills or experience to confidently accept the contract and pack my bags for the Middle East.

 I moved to Dubai

 for 14 months, and it was everything I’d hoped it would be and more.

 Will write for travel